 If you’ve heard of the ketogenic diet, chances are you’ve heard of the whoosh effect in weight loss.
 This phenomenon is well-known throughout the ketogenic community, and many dieters swear by it.
 However, the science behind it is not so supportive.
 So what exactly is the whoosh effect, and is it even real?

 Today we will explain what the whoosh effect is and how science debunks it.
-We will also explain the best ways to increase your weight loss while in ketosis, how long it takes to lose weight in ketosis, and what happens to your fat while you are losing weight.
+We will also explain the best ways to promote weight loss while in ketosis, how long it takes to lose weight in ketosis, and what happens to your fat while you are losing weight.
 Read on to find out precisely what the whoosh effect is and what are better alternatives.

 Where Does the Whoosh Effect Weight Loss Come From?

 The weight loss whoosh effect is a reference to the ketogenic diet.
 During this diet, participants consume a much-reduced amount of carbohydrates, a drastically increased amount of fats, and a moderate amount of proteins.
-Their macronutrient proportions are often broken up so that fats are 55-60% of the diet, proteins are 30-35%, and carbohydrates are 5-10%.
+Their macronutrient proportions are often broken up so that fats are 55-60% of energy in the diet, proteins are 30-35%, and carbohydrates are 5-10%.

 Ketone bodies become the primary energy source of this diet instead of carbohydrates.
 They are produced when the body turns to break down fat instead of carbohydrates for fuel.
 All the body’s major organs can rely on ketones as a primary energy source in place of the standard carbohydrate source (6, 13).